vsingerxiaoice-rwkv/xiaoicesing-io/docs/BestPractices.md

 Functionalities of variance models are defined by their outputs.
 There are three main prediction modules that can be enabled/disable independently:

 - Duration Predictor: predicts the phoneme durations.
 See `predict_dur` in the configuration schemas.
-- Pitch Diffusion: predicts the pitch curve.
+- Pitch Predictor: predicts the pitch curve.
 See `predict_pitch` in the configuration schemas.
-- Multi-Variance Diffusion: jointly predicts other variance parameters.
+- Multi-Variance Predictor: jointly predicts other variance parameters.
 See `predict_energy` and `predict_breathiness` in the configuration schemas.

 There may be some mutual influence between the modules above when they are enabled together.
 See [mutual influence between variance modules](#mutual-influence-between-variance-modules) for more details.